-Promotion of human rights and human rights dialogue
+Promoting human rights and strengthening human rights dialogue

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Mauritania has ratified the main African agreements on human rights, along with the United Nations’ nine core human rights treaties.
-The country is also making considerable efforts to embed these international commitments in its national legislation, strategies and policies.
+Mauritania has now enshrined in law the main African agreements on human rights, along with the United Nations’ nine core human rights treaties, albeit with certain reservations based on Sharia.
+The country is also making considerable efforts to embed these international commitments in its national legislation, political strategies and policy guidelines.